Skip to content

 Second Attempt

-I printed them in the Ultimaker 2+ using black PLA filament:
+I printed them in the Ultimaker 2+ using black PLA filament and default slicing settings:

 I saw this video about adjusting the stl file detail: